grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Good to see it doesn't require us to use any fancy reflection-based mechanism for composing objects.

 **Johnny:** Yes, we're lucky about that.
-We can just create the objects with `new` operator and pass them to the framework.
+We can just create the objects with the `new` operator and pass them to the framework.
 Another important information is that we have a single `TicketOffice` instance to handle all the requests.
 This means that we cannot store any state related to a single request inside this instance as it will come into conflict with other requests.

 ## Writing the first Statement